In this article I discuss some general principles in helping students with their multiplication tables:

 While you are doing this table by table, you can also try to teach the process to your child, so that she will learn how to do the memorization herself.
 She can hide the answers and try to reproduce the list in her mind.

 Hang another poster beside it, with an empty grid, in which the child fills in those facts he has mastered.
+See an example of how I use the 12x12 grid at the end of the lesson for the table of 3 (taken from my book Math Mammoth Multiplication 1).

 Recite the skip-counting lists or multiplication facts aloud just before going to bed.
 This can turn them into mastered facts by the next morning.

 I feel that timed drills are just one tool among many when it comes to learning math facts.
 Some children will thrive on them; in other words, they will learn quickly when they are used.
 Perhaps they like the challenge of racing against the clock.
 There are a number of timed computer games that can work very well for drilling facts.
-Here are two online ones:
+Here are some online ones:

 Yet for other students, timed drills may be counterproductive and they may end up in tears and frustration.
 The proof is in the pudding: just try it and see how it goes.